-Making the Best Use of a Mobile Coupon Marketing Plan This Holiday Season
+How to Create an Affordable, Effective Mobile Coupon Marketing Plan This Holiday Shopping Season

-Seasoned bargain hunters, especially holiday shoppers, have long been adept at using scissors to clip coupons, but they are just now getting used to the concept of redeeming coupons via their mobile gadgets.
-What is clear though, is that increasingly people like doing so – and are even coming to expect that a retailer will be willing and able to offer coupons to them.
-Therefore it is in a small retailer’s best interests to make sure that they are ready to do so and have the ability to convert them easily at the point of sale.
+Seasoned bargain hunters, especially holiday shoppers, have long been big fans of using scissors to clip coupons, but they are now becoming far more used to to the concept of redeeming coupons via their mobile gadgets.
+What is clear though, is that increasingly people like doing so – and are even coming to expect that a retailer will be willing and able to offer digital mobile coupons to them.
+That’s why, it’s a concept that any smaller retailer should explore a lot further, and certainly consider implementing in time for the big holiday shopping rush.

-One big advantage is that there is no need to invest in mounds of new technology in order to make your coupons easy to distribute and easy for your customers to use.
+One big advantage for smaller businesses undertaking a mobile coupon campaign is that there is no need to invest in mounds of new technology in order to make your coupons easy to distribute and easy for your customers to use.
 The process is in fact rather simple, and can be broken into the following, easy to follow steps.

 Step 1 – Creating Your Mobile Coupon